 P.E. and Sports Grant - Westbourne Primary

 The Department for Education announced the continuation of the funding initiative for primary school sport aimed at building on the legacy of the London 2012 Olympic and Paralympic Games.
-Westbourne received £9,805 over the year from September 2015 to August 2016 to further improve participation in extra-curricular sport and to drive standards and progress in curriculum PE lessons.
-This funding is guaranteed to continue until August 2017.
+Westbourne received £9,950 over the year from September 2016 to August 2017 to improve participation in extra-curricular sport further and to drive standards and progress in curriculum P.E. lessons.
+This funding is guaranteed to continue until August 2018.

-This year the grant has been used develop Mr Jiggins, the school P.E.
+This year the grant has been used to develop Mr Jiggins, the school P.E.
 Co-ordinator and Sports Coach.
 He has successfully completed his National Association of P.E.
-Level 5 course.
-This course was specifically designed to upskill primary school teachers, HLTAs and TAs to become PE specialists.
-By the end of the course, the delegates are be able to raise standards through high quality PE teaching in their school.
+Level 6 course.
+This course was specifically designed to upskill primary school teachers, HLTAs and TAs to become P.E. specialists.
+By the end of the course, the delegates are able to raise standards through high quality P.E. teaching in their school.

-However to ensure the course has maximum impact at Westbourne, Mr. Jiggins, under the direction of Miss Ritchie, will share his new expertise with all staff by team teaching high quality P.E. lessons once a week in every class.
-Mr. Jiggins will also carry out administrative tasks associated with the school’s sports teams and clubs, under the direction of Mr. Regan.
+However, to ensure the course has maximum impact at Westbourne, Mr Jiggins, under the direction of Miss Ritchie, will share his new expertise with all staff by team teaching high quality P.E. lessons once a week in every class, specifically looking at gym skills and pupil fitness.
+Mr Jiggins will also carry out administrative tasks associated with the school’s sports teams and clubs, under the direction of Mr Regan.

 Mr Jiggins and Mr Wright have trained up a team of Sports Leaders from Year 2 and Year 6.
 Our Sports Leaders are prepared to give up their playtimes to run a range of different activities for other children and ensure that everyone is happy and has a friend to play with.

 Each term, we run over forty extra-curricular clubs.
-These usually include: Girls Football, Dance, Table Tennis, Basketball, Boys Football, Table Tennis, Gymnastics, Hockey, Netball, Tag Rugby, Indoor Athletics, Tennis, Multi Sports, Cricket, Lego, Drama, Yoga, Korean, Sports Media, Homework Club, Cookery, Orchestra, French, Zone 6, Choir, Hand Ball, Cross Country and Cycling.
+These usually include: Girls’ Football, Dance, Table Tennis, Basketball, Boys’ Football, Table Tennis, Gymnastics, Hockey, Netball, Tag Rugby, Indoor Athletics, Tennis, Multi Sports, Cricket, Yoga, Sports Media, Hand Ball, Rounders, Quad Athletics, Dodgeball, Zumba, Cross Country and Cycling.

-Over the coming year Westbourne will continue to focus on the 21st Century Legacy project ‘Be the Best you can Be’.
+Over the year Westbourne focussed on the 21st Century Legacy project ‘Be the Best you can Be’.
 This has become a school motto for all the children.
-Visit its website to learn more: www.21stcenturylegacy.com
+Visit its website to learn more: www.21stcenturylegacy.com.